AndyIbanez/fairese.github.io/content/about/fairese.md

 - Familiar with international workflows, clients, and expectations
 - Available during U.S. working hours
 - Comfortable adapting to your team’s tools and processes
+- Open to working with European clients, as long as there’s a reasonable overlap in working hours — full-day European schedules aren't required

 ---